Sapana Pradhan Malla: Career

-Malla served as a member of the Nepalese Constituent Assembly, or parliament, from May 2008 to May 2012, during which time she advocated for women's rights in all areas—from reproductive rights to citizenship.
+Malla is also a former Senior Advocate of Nepal.
+Malla also served as a member of the Nepalese Constituent Assembly, from May 2008 to May 2012, during which time she advocated for women's rights in all areas—from reproductive rights to citizenship.

 When asked about the challenges she faces as an advocate for women's rights, she told PassBlue: "When I started working on women’s rights, I decided to take up this work because it wasn’t just social, cultural bias against women that existed in the country, but even the law was problematic.
 But when you want to reform the law, you need to challenge everything: the state, the biases against women, culture, religion and a majority of patriarchal views."
-She is a former Senior Advocate of Nepal.

 In 2008, Malla and Yanar Mohammed were joint winners of the Gruber Prize for Women's Rights (given by the Peter and Patricia Gruber Foundation) for her work related to "public interest litigation in [Nepal], including equality in inheritance, legalization of abortion, criminalization of marital rape, equality in marriage and family law."

-UN and WHO Engagement

 Malla was a member of the Committee Against Torture (CAT) during the 2014 to 2017 term.
-She has extensive experience as an advisor to the UN and WHO.
-Please see her complete curriculum vitae for complete details.

-Criticism

-Malla recently received social media backlash when she presided over a bench of the Honorable Supreme Court of Nepal which granted interim-bail on medical grounds, during COVID-19, to an accused who was involved in a fatal drunk driving car accident in the capital in December 2019.
+She is also the former president of the Forum for Women, Law & Development.